It’s time to refine your view of your Customer’s Digital behaviour

 The other interesting point I extracted from this report was the speed at which changes in buyer behaviour take place.
 In Exhibit 4 above you can see the impact of digital technology on both the print and music industries.
-As McKinsey point out, hindsight is easy and looking at these two graphs most of us would say “yeah, I knew that”.
+As McKinsey points out, hindsight is easy and looking at these two graphs most of us would say “yeah, I knew that”.
 However, did you know that in 1999?

-What’s happening in your industry that may replicate the graph in exhibit 4?
+What’s happening in your industry that may replicate the graph in Exhibit 4?

 The print and music industries (more so print) were quick to get online, quick to give their content away for free seeing it as a way to sell more advertising space.
-However today, many of the big newspapers are looking to charge for access to their online newspapers – however that’s a whole other discussion.
+However today, many of the big newspapers are looking to charge for access to their online newspapers – however, that’s a whole other discussion.

 A Tip for Oracle Marketing Cloud Clients

 Part of the key to uncovering the insight McKinsey & Co. speak of is achieved through segmentation of your contact data.
 Through various reports and CRM integration, Eloqua users are able to uncover the insight needed to deliver value to prospects and customers.

 Make time to analyse your campaign performance and look for ways to gather insight from your CRM.
 The team at Marketing Cube can support you through this process.